It is a large, triangular bone located at the base of your spine.

 Structure of the sacrum

 The sacrum articulates with four other iliac bones on each side.
-It is inclined forward and curved with anterior concavity and posterior convexity that allows more space for the pelvic cavity.
+It is inclined forward and curved with anterior concavity and posterior convexity, allowing more space for the pelvic cavity.

 The curvature of the sacrum varies in individuals.

 Individually, the sacrum and coccyx are made up of smaller bones that fuse (grow into a solid bone mass).